vasilakisfil/Introspected-REST/README.md

 Given that the client can know much more about its needs than the server, it will make the best available choice for each API functionality, from the server's options, which eventually will lead to the optimized combination of MicroTypes.
-As we will see later, this is called reactive negotiation, a forgotten but still valid mechanism in HTTP protocol.
+As we will see later, this is called reactive negotiation, a forgotten but still valid negotiation mechanism in HTTP protocol.

 Secondly, the MicroTypes specs and possibly implementations can be re-used by both the servers and clients.
 Instead of defining a whole Media Type, API designers will be able to include various small modules